Pylons/pyramid/docs/narr/views.rst

   This value should be a Python dotted-path string representing the :term:`interface` that the :term:`request` must have in order for this view to be found and called.
-See :ref:`view_request_types_section` for more information about request types.
-For backwards compatibility with :mod:`repoze.bfg` version 1.0, this value may also be an HTTP ``REQUEST_METHOD`` string, e.g.
-  ('GET', 'HEAD', 'PUT', 'POST', or 'DELETE').
+The presence of this attribute is largely for backwards compatibility with applications written for :mod:`repoze.bfg` version 1.0.
+This value may be an HTTP ``REQUEST_METHOD`` string, e.g.  ('GET', 'HEAD', 'PUT', 'POST', or 'DELETE').
 Passing request method strings as a ``request_type`` is deprecated.
 Use the ``request_method`` attribute instead for maximum forward compatibility.

 request_method